 You’ll need a way to heat the water, of course.
 Not every hotel or hostel has a way to do this.
 Sometimes there is hot water in the lobby or kitchen area, but I like to make and enjoy tea in my room.

-Although I’ve used a water glass from the bathroom, and borrowed a cup from the kitchen to make tea, it’s much nicer to have my own, reliable mug.
+Although I’ve used a water glass from the hotel bathroom, and borrowed a cup from the kitchen to make tea, it’s much nicer to have my own, reliable mug.
 I can also carry it out with me, too.
-There are lots of insulated choices–just keep weight and bulk in mind for packing light.
-I like this 12-ounce mug (7 ounces) that comes in 20 color and patterns for $15.
-If you want to go big and bold, there’s nothing like the top-of-the-line Yeti series.
-About $30, in over a dozen colors.

 Do you sugar your tea?
 If you do, bag some packets of your favorite sweetener and tuck them in your travel mug.
 Want to go upscale, for yourself or for a gift?
 Consider bringing some honey sticks.
 They’re fun to share with locals, too.

 TSA allows honey in both carry-on (less than 3.4 ounces) and in checked baggage.
 Most countries allow honey to come in, although some require it to be in original packaging.
 No problem here!
-Get 100 sticks for about $18.
-Only 15 calories in each stick, about a teaspoon.
+Get 50 sticks for about $12.
+Only 15 calories in each stick, about the equivalent of a teaspoon.

 5 types of teas to bring on your next trip